top of page

 pin spring break 3.png

+At the Lyceum, we believe that every book contains treasure.
+Whether it’s an unforgettable character who feels like a new friend, or an idea you never would have thought of on your own, stories glitter with riches.
 During our Spring Break programs, we’ll be treating classic works of literature as the exciting locations of this buried treasure, adventuring into them to find jumping off points for exciting artistic creations.
 Children don’t need to have read these books before attending the Lyceum.
 Each camp is designed to work both as an introduction for newcomers, and a celebration for those who know the book well.

 Each camper will receive a passport to affix limited edition pins.
 Each program yields an exclusive pin, collect one or collect all eleven!